vagnes/pyparazzi/README.md

 Pyparazzi is slow!

 > Agreed.
-There is some rudamentary async, but it can be improved greatly upon.
+There is some rudimentary async, but it can be improved greatly upon.